 - 1. In the NFS monitor template, complete the monitor information fields. - To learn how to configure monitor information fields, see Monitor Identification. - 2.
-Complete the following fields: - Mounts

-Select a comparison method, and then enter the Warning and Critical Mount thresholds for the number of mounts on which NFS is loaded.
-For more information, see Configuring Warning and Critical Thresholds.

-Response Time

-Enter the Warning and Critical Response Time thresholds for the length of time a service check takes to complete.
-For more information, see Configuring Warning and Critical Thresholds.

-- 3. Click the Save for Graphing checkbox to save the data for a metric to the DataStore, which can be used to generate a report or graph. - 4.
+Complete the following fields: - Mounts: select a comparison method, then enter the Warning and Critical Mount thresholds for the number of mounts on which NFS is loaded - Response Time: enter the Warning and Critical Response Time thresholds for the length of time a service check takes to complete (for more information, see Configuring Warning and Critical Thresholds) - 3.
+Click the Save for Graphing checkbox to save the metric data to the DataStore, which can be used to generate a report or graph. - 4.
 Complete the following settings: - Timing Settings (see Adding Monitor Timing Settings Information for more information) - Alert Settings (see Monitor Alert Settings for more information) - Monitoring Period settings (see Monitor Timing Settings for more information) - Alert Profile settings (see Alert Profiles for more information) - Action Profile settings (see Action Profiles for more information) - 5.
 Click Finish.